-- 7.3 There was sufficient support for lower levels of housing (around 20 to 40) but this tended to decline markedly above around 60.
+- 7.2 The response showed a substantial majority (70%) in favour of the Neighbourhood Plan allocating land for more housing in order to support local facilities, such as retailers and schools, as well as the need to provide for those who needed housing in the area.
+Almost half of all respondents (46%) said there was a shortage of affordable housing. - 7.3 There was sufficient support for lower levels of housing (around 20 to 40) but this tended to decline markedly above around 60.
 However, the Steering Group have had to balance this against the practicalities of developing suitable sites, the need to secure affordable housing and the past rate of growth of around 50 over the decade.
 Given these factors and the need for housing in the wider area it has been felt that future supply should be at least comparable to past trends. - 7.4 The Neighbourhood Plan has undertaken a comprehensive seven stage approach towards site selection as follows:

-- 7.5 The site selection process is detailed in full in the accompanying document 'Housing Site Selection Methodology'.
+7.5 The site selection process is detailed in full in the accompanying document 'Housing Site Selection Methodology'.
 A total of 14 potential sites were analysed in detail.
 These sites were examined against the detailed criteria previously established.
 This assessment was undertaken as a two stage process.
 This two stage process resulted in a smaller number of eight sites for further consideration.
-This scoring process brought forward a 'Long List' of 8 best performing sites for further consideration. - 7.6 Having identified the sites where development could be provided, and acknowledging that developing them all would exceed the constraints set out within the Plan Purpose, the Steering Group then considered which of the short listed sites, if taken together, would provide the ideal mix of opportunity or whether one single site would suffice.
+This scoring process brought forward a 'Long List' of 8 best performing sites for further consideration.